Supervisors

 After meeting, receive Personal Project Topics Spreadsheet via email.

-November 30th:Agenda Slides for Nov 30 Personal Project check in--progress, research, taking action
+:Agenda Slides for Nov/Dec Personal Project check in--progress, research, taking action

-March 8th: Standardization with IB Exemplars for new supervisors and instructions for providing feedback on rough draft (New Supervisors Only) Supervisor Training Presentation (Standardization with IB Exemplars)
+MARCH Standardization with IB Exemplars for new supervisors only and instructions for providing feedback on rough draft (New Supervisors Only) Supervisor Training Presentation (Standardization with IB Exemplars)

-March 25th: All PERSONAL PROJECT PAPERS ARE DUE FOR IB AND SCORINGMarch 28th-April 5th Supervisors score their candidates papers out of 24 points, 8 points for each Criterion
+Friday after Spring Break: All PERSONAL PROJECT PAPERS ARE DUE FOR IB AND SCORING Supervisors score their candidates papers out of 24 points, 8 points for each Criterion

 Supervisors may use these guiding questions to help them fill out the supervisor's comments on the Academic Integrity Form where the students summarize their meeting notes: